-- g.
-Information on whether the district has capped its health benefits to employees and retirees - h.
+- h.
 Information on any outside groups that provide significant benefit to the district (e.g., an education foundation). - i.
 Information on the district's internal controls that affect the budget development and financial reporting. - j.
 A review of the district's status using FCMAT's Indicators of Risk or Potential Insolvency (i.e. leadership stability, level of reserves, cashflows, borrowing, negotiations volatility). - k.
 Annual audits for the two prior fiscal years.